³Ô¹ÏÍøÕ¾

 Which brings us back to McBride.

-In public comments, Mace claims she wants to keep ” junk ” (genitals) and ” balls ” (gonads) out of women’s restrooms.
+In public comments, Mace claims she wants to keep ” ” (genitals) and ” ” (gonads) out of women’s restrooms.
 Of course, many transgender women do not possess these characteristics.
 If, for Nancy Mace, genitals and gonads make someone “biologically male,” then not all transgender women are the threat to women’s “safety and dignity” that she fears.

 So why are Republicans seeking to rewrite “sex” in federal law to refer to gamete production, rather than maintain familiar notions of sex that have endured for centuries, such as genitals or gonads?